Moya/Moya/docs/Examples/Response.md

 }
 ```

-The result of a request is of the type: `Result<Moya.Response, Error>`.
+The result of a request is of the type: `Result<Moya.Response, MoyaError>`.
 `Result` is basically an enum with associated values.
 A simplified version is: